 Conny Wunsch is Professor of Labor Economics at the University of Basel and head of the Graduate School of Business and Economics.
 Her research focuses on labor economics and econometric methods.
 She is co-editor of Labour Economics and the Swiss Journal of Economics and Statistics, and member of the scientific advisory boards of the KOF Swiss Economic Institute, the Institute for Employment Research (IAB) and the RWI Essen.
 She is also a research fellow of the Centre for Economic Policy Research (CEPR), CESifo, DIW and IZA.
 She published in the Experimental Economics, the Industrial and Labor Relations Review, the Journal of Econometrics, the Journal of the European Economic Association, the Journal of Health Economics, the Journal of Labor Economics and the Review of Economics and Statistics.

 Holders of a bachelor’s degree from a Swiss university will be admitted without additional requirements/conditions provided they can prove the following:

-- At least 75 CP of undergraduate knowledge in business and economics, of which 50 CP in economics (microeconomics, macroeconomics, finance, applied economy and econometrics)
+- At least 75 CP of undergraduate knowledge in business and economics, of which 50 CP in economics (microeconomics, macroeconomics, finance, applied economics)

 - At least 6 CP of undergraduate knowledge in mathematics

-- At least 6 KP of undergraduate knowledge in statistics.
+- At least 6 KP of undergraduate knowledge in statistics / econometrics.

 In the case of all other bachelor’s degrees from recognized higher education institutions, the examination committee will evaluate the equivalence of the required undergraduate knowledge, with the bachelor’s degree program in business and economics at the University of Basel being the reference.